Skip to Content

 3. Are Shaving Cream Cans Recyclable?

-Aerosol shaving cream cans are technically almost always recyclable, as they’re usually made from tin-plated steel, aluminum, or both.
+Aerosol shaving cream cans are usually recyclable, as they’re usually made from tin-plated steel, aluminum, or both.
 The small plastic and rubber parts used for the lid and dip tube are usually extracted during the recycling itself.

 However, it’s important to ensure that your recycling facility actually accepts aerosol cans.
 They’re pressurized which could be considered hazardous to the workers, so check with the facility first to ensure it’s OK.